 The University receives grants and contracts for research and other activities including medical service reimbursements from federal and state government agencies.
-The University records revenue and a corresponding receivable at the point all eligibility requirements (e.g. allowable costs are incurred) are met.
+The University records revenue at the point all eligibility requirements (e.g. allowable costs are incurred) are met.

 The University records the recovery of indirect costs applicable to research programs and other activities which provide for the full or partial reimbursement of such costs, as revenue.
-Recovery of indirect costs for the years ended June 30, 2019 and 2018 was \$136.8 million and \$131.4 million, respectively, and is a component of grants and contracts revenue on the Statements of Revenues, Expenses, and Changes in Net Position.
+Recovery of indirect costs for the years ended June 30, 2020 and 2019 was \$136.2 million and \$136.8 million, respectively, and is a component of grants and contracts revenue on the Statements of Revenues, Expenses, and Changes in Net Position.